DWI/DUI Lawyer serving Navarro & Ellis Counties

 Although DUI/DWI laws are sometimes referred to as “drunk driving,” this is not entirely accurate.
 You don’t have to be intoxicated to be arrested.
 All that is required is a blood alcohol content (BAC) of .08 or higher and impairment to any extent.

-If you need a DUI/DWI attorney in Navarro or Ellis County, The Law Office of Michael J. Crawford is prepared to fight on your behalf.
+If you need a DUI/DWI attorney in Navarro, Ellis or Dallas County, The Law Office of Michael J. Crawford is prepared to fight on your behalf.
 We have helped many who faced criminal charges to obtain a favorable outcome for their situation, and we are prepared to fight for you.